YuryChebiryak/jaffle-shop-data-contract/readme.md

 This repository demonstrates how to check that your data delivery conforms to a data contract using the [datacontract.com](https://datacontract.com) CLI.

+More details you can find in the LinkedIn post: [Testing Data Contracts with datacontract.com](https://www.linkedin.com/feed/update/urn:li:activity:7375296445676945408/)

 ## Prerequisites

 - Python 3.9+ installed